-The 'Jedburgh' teams were normally delivered by parachute at night, and were met by a reception committee from a local resistance or maquis group.
-The team’s primary role was to serve as a communications link between the resistance fighter groups and the Allied command, and thereby ensure that the French resistance units and their operations were co-ordinated in the best interests of Allied strategy.
-The teams could also provide liaison, advice, expertise and leadership, but their most powerful asset was their ability to arrange airdrops of arms and ammunition.
+The first team to arrive on France was 'Hugh', which was parachuted into central France near Châteauroux on 5/6 June 1944, the night before the 'Neptune' (iii) landings in Normandy.
+The 'Jedburgh' teams normally parachuted into their operation zones by night and were met by a reception committee from a local maquis or resistance group, and after arrival their first task was to establish contact between the resistance forces and the Allied command network.
+The men of the teams could also provide liaison, advice, expertise and leadership, but their most powerful asset was their ability to arrange airdrops of arms and ammunition.

 Like all Allied forces who operated behind the German lines, the men of the 'Jedburgh' teams were subject to torture and execution in the event of capture.
 Because the teams normally operated in uniform, the application of Adolf Hitler’s notorious 'Commando Order' was a war crime.
 Of all the 'Jedburgh' teams dropped into France, however, only one officer, the British Captain Victor A. Gough, suffered this fate: he was shot while a prisoner on 25 November 1944.

 From September 1944 to April 1945, eight 'Jedburgh' teams operated in the Netherlands.
 The first team, codenamed 'Dudley' was parachuted into the east part of of the Netherlands one week before the 'Market' and 'Garden' operations to take Arnhem and allow the Allied forces to 'bounce' across the lower reaches of the Rhine river.
 The next four teams were attached to the airborne forces which carried out 'Market'.
 After the failure of his operation, one 'Jedburgh' team was used to train former resistance fighters in the liberated south of the Netherlands.